rfunduk/rails-stripe-connect-example/README.markdown

 Go through the code!
 I've tried to heavily comment the relevant and most important parts of the code.
 Let me know if anything is unclear or broken by opening an issue or [sending me an email](http://ryanfunduk.com).

+I suggest perusing [the Connect docs](https://stripe.com/docs/connect) before trying to dig into the code.